bengukalo/bengukalo/content/post/div_tips/index.md

 </style>

 <div class = "blue">
-You can use these boxes to customise yor blog, and draw attention to important parts of your posts!
+You can use these boxes to customise yor blog and draw attention to important parts of your posts!
 </div>